Brendan Kelly (bishop)

-Brendan Kelly (born 20 May 1946) is a Irish former Roman Catholic prelate who served as Bishop of Galway and Kilmacduagh and Apostolic Administrator of Kilfenora between 2018 and 2022.
+Brendan Kelly (born 20 May 1946) is an Irish former Roman Catholic prelate who served as Bishop of Galway and Kilmacduagh and Apostolic Administrator of Kilfenora between 2018 and 2022.

 Early life and education

 Kelly was born in Derrybrien, County Galway on 20 May 1946, the second of nine children to Seán Kelly, a primary school teacher, and his wife Annie.
 He attended primary school at Craughwell National School and secondary school at St. Mary's College, before studying for the priesthood at St Patrick's College, Maynooth, completing a Bachelor of Arts in philosophy in 1967 and a Bachelor of Divinity in 1970.

-Kelly was ordained a priest for the Diocese of Galway and Kilmacduagh on 20 June 1971.
+Kelly was an ordained a priest for the Diocese of Galway and Kilmacduagh on 20 June 1971.

 Presbyteral ministry

 Following ordination, Kelly's first pastoral appointment was as curate in Kinvara, before being appointed as teacher at Coláiste Éinde, Salthill in 1972.
 It was during this appointment that he completed a higher diploma in education from University College Galway in 1973.
-Kelly was subsequently appointed teacher at Our Lady's College, Gort in 1980, and later president of the college in 1986 until its amalgamation into Gort Community School in 1995.
+Kelly was subsequently appointed as teacher at Our Lady's College, Gort in 1980, and later the president of the college in 1986 until its amalgamation into Gort Community School in 1995.

-He undertook a sabbatical year to serve as chaplain to the L'Arche community in Cuise-la-Motte, France, before returning to Ireland in 1996, when he was appointed parish priest in Lisdoonvarna/Kilshanny.
+He undertook a sabbatical year to serve as chaplain to the L'Arche community in Cuise-la-Motte, France, before returning to Ireland in 1996, when he was appointed as the parish priest in Lisdoonvarna/Kilshanny.